yichuan1998/optic-disc-segmentation-using-segmentation_models_pytorch/README.md

 ## Introduction
 - ​**Problem Statement**​
-  Providing a repository for retinal iamges optic disc segmentation using segmentation_models_pytorch.
+  Providing a repository for retinal i optic disc segmentation using segmentation_models_pytorch.

 - ​**Key Features**​
   ✅ function 1：free to choose backbone and encoder